Xilinx/ml-suite/compile.md

 # Compiler Tutorial

 ## Introduction
-The compiler script interfaces with CAFFE to read a deep learning model and generates a sequence of instructions for the XFDNN framework to execute on the FPGA.
-This includes a computational graph traversal, node merging and optimization, memory allocation and finally instruction generation.
+The compiler script interfaces with CAFFE to read a deep learning model and generates a sequence of instructions for the xfDNN framework to execute on the FPGA.
+This includes a computational graph traversal, node merging and optimization, memory allocation and, finally, instruction generation.

-For instructions on launching and connecting to instances, see [here][].
+For instructions on launching and connecting to aws instances, see [here][].

 ## Support Features